ivan-v-ivanov-dev/branching-systems/README.md

 ## 4.1 Model service

 Runs on **https://localhsot:8085**.
 Spring Boot service which contains the DTO models user in the microservice communication.
-Each uservice uses adapters (Adapter pattern) when transfering the information between services.
-It has no database.
+Each service uses adapters (Adapter pattern) when transfering the information between services.
+It has no database an it is imported as maven dependency in the other services.

 ## 4.2 Kafka service

 Runs on **https://localhsot:8086**.
 Spring Boot service which contains the message models used in the asynchronous communication.
+It is imported as maven dependency in the other services.

 ## 4.3 User Management service